Vaginismus

 Types of Vaginismus

-Secondary Vaginismus is a type of Vaginismus that can occur even years after the first sexual intercourse.
-Secondary Vaginismus, which is seen especially after traumatic events, also occurs due to physical changes in women.
-Other reasons for the emergence of secondary vaginismus include sexual and couple harmony problems.
+Secondary Vaginismus can occur years after the first sexual intercourse.
+It is often seen after traumatic events and is caused by physical changes in women.
+Other causes of secondary Vaginismus include sexual and relationship compatibility issues between couples.

-The gynecologist and obstetrician first takes the medical history of the patients.
-He then performs a pelvic examination.
-During the pelvic examination, details about when the patients first noticed the problem are also taken.
-Determining the situation that is effective in experiencing the event is effective in determining whether the cause of vaginismus is physical or psychological.
-In addition, the specialist may order various blood tests to understand the presence of diseases that may cause vaginismus.
+The obstetrician and gynecologist will first take the patient’s medical history and then perform a pelvic examination.
+During the pelvic examination, details about when the problem was first noticed will be gathered.
+Determining the circumstances surrounding the issue helps to identify whether the cause of Vaginismus is physical or psychological.
+Additionally, the specialist may request various blood tests to check for diseases that could be causing Vaginismus.

-It is very common for women to be nervous during the examination to diagnose vaginismus.
-For this reason, your doctor will make every effort to make you comfortable.
-Patients can also try various positions to feel more comfortable during the examination or get more detailed information from their doctor.
+It is common for women to feel anxious during the examination for Vaginismus diagnosis.
+Therefore, your doctor will do everything possible to make you feel comfortable.
+Patients can also try different positions or ask their doctor for more detailed information to feel more at ease during the examination.

-For these reasons, vaginismus is not a problem that couples can solve between themselves.
-Vaginismus should be solved systematically with a treatment program created by a specialist physician in the field.
-The first step in treatment is acceptance of the disease and the couple acting together.
+For these reasons, Vaginismus is not a problem that couples can resolve on their own.
+It needs to be systematically addressed with a treatment program developed by a specialist.
+The first step in treatment is accepting the condition and working together as a couple.

-The treatment plans created after the evaluations made by the specialist are directly linked to the causes of the disease.
-In addition, since the causes of vaginismus can be multifaceted, more than one discipline may need to work together in the treatment phase.
+The treatment plans developed by specialists are directly related to the causes of the condition.
+Since the reasons for Vaginismus can be multifaceted, multiple disciplines may need to work together during treatment.

-The basis of vaginismus treatment is the prevention of involuntary contraction of the vaginal muscles.
-It is also necessary to reduce the aches and pains caused by contractions.
-Finally, eliminating the fear seen in patients with vaginismus is one of the main parts of the treatment.
+The primary goal of Vaginismus treatment is to prevent the involuntary contraction of the vaginal muscles.
+It is also necessary to reduce the pain and discomfort caused by these contractions.
+Finally, eliminating the fear associated with Vaginismus is a crucial part of the treatment.

 Exercises